-- 1. Memory tests (one pass) - 2.
-Read-only tests: DK disks, DR disks, MK tapes, DV diskettes - 3.
-Console loopback tests if 1b argument is specified: COM2 serial port and parallel port - 4.
+- 2. Read-only tests: DK disks, DR disks, DU disks, MK tapes, DV floppy - 3.
+Console loopback tests if lb argument is specified: COM2 serial port and parallel port - 4.
 VGA console tests-These tests are run only if the console environment variable is set to "serial."
 The VGA console test displays rows of the letter "H". - 5.
-Network external loopback tests for EW-This test is run if a Digital Ethernet controller (EW) is present.
-The test requires that the Ethernet port be terminated or connected to a live network or the test will fail.
+Network external loopback tests for EWA0-This test requires that the Ethernet port be terminated or connected to a live network; otherwise, the test will fail.